Just a bit about how I raise the adorable moyen poodle puppies!

 When the pups move into the big pen around 4 weeks, they are given an “adventure box” to play with when supervised.
 An adventure box is made from PVC pipe and has various safe things hanging from all four sides.
 As the pups play in, around, and through it, it builds confidence by getting them used to swinging things; noisy, clanging things; and general chaos around them in a fun way.

 Bathing and brushing are also started around 4 weeks.
 Poodles will need to be groomed every 4-6 weeks for the rest of their lives, so it’s super important that they begin getting used to it as pups.
 Each time they are washed up, the blow dryer is used so they begin to accept it.
 Their nails are trimmed 2-3 times weekly from the very first week of life.
-Your puppy will be well used to a dremel to trim her nails by the time you bring her home; makes it super easy if you want to continue that superior way to trim nails!
+Your puppy will be well used to a dremel (nail grinder) to trim her nails by the time you bring her home; making it super easy if you want to continue that superior way to trim nails!

 Obedience training happens informally in the course of living with the pups.
 Remember, I’ve been a trainer for a long time, so it’s just sort of natural to be teaching obedience and manners to the dogs I’m living with.
 Manners are paramount: mouthing and jumping on people is discouraged, but good behavior like sit for your food bowl and early basic obedience are all absolutely encouraged and you should find that your pup already has a decent handle on some of those when you pick him or her up.